openhive-network/HAfAH/src/hive_fork/Readme.md

    and [SET CONSTRAINTS](https://www.postgresql.org/docs/10/sql-set-constraints.html)

 ## Other architectures which were abandoned
-### C++ extension
+### C++-based extension for fork management
-There was a hope that extension written in C/C++ can be more performance and access to a low level of PostgreSQL can give some benefits.
+There was a hope that an extension written in C/C++ can be more performant and that access to a lower level of PostgreSQL could give some benefits.

 The most important problem in the project is to rewind reversible changes in a way which do not violate the constraints of tables.
-It was implemented by encoding changed blobs of rows from the registered tables into byte arrays and save them in a separated table in the order in which the changes occur ( actually the stack of changed rows was implemented ).
+The C++-based extension was implemented by encoding changed blobs of rows from the registered tables into byte arrays and saving them in a separated table in the order in which the changes occurred (actually a stack of changed rows was implemented).
 The extension was implemented and then abandoned with the [commit](https://gitlab.syncad.com/hive/psql_tools/-/commit/e6ac13be5d137fe0de5d7fe916905a9b97a11bdc).

-There were few reasons to resign from C/C++ extension:
+There were a few reasons to retreat from the C/C++-based fork manager extension:
-1. The extension could cause crash not only the client connection but also the main PostgreSQL server process ( what was observed )
+1. The extension could cause a crash not only in the client connection but also in the main PostgreSQL server process (this occurred multiple times during development).
 2. The documentation for PostgreSQL C interface is terse, and for some details PostgresSQL source code needed to be analyzed.
-3. There was a doubt about portability of such extension between different version of PostgreSQL, indeed the extension was working with PostgreSQL 10, but did not work with PostgreSQL 13.
+3. There was a doubt about portability of such an extension between different versions of PostgreSQL, indeed the extension was working with PostgreSQL 10, but did not work with PostgreSQL 13.
-4. It turned out that it was impossible to execute some actions only with C iterface and execute SQL queries from the code was required.
+4. It turned out that it was impossible to execute some actions only with the C iterface and executing some SQL queries from the C++ code was required.
-5. It turned out that the C/C++ extension was slower than current SQL implementation in every test.
+5. It turned out that the C/C++ extension was slower than the current SQL implementation in every test.
 The report is [here](https://gitlab.syncad.com/hive/psql_tools/-/blob/c1140df5f72a29df4d3d26d95f63e52595702c3c/doc/Performance.md)
 6. Code in C/C++ is more complicated than SQL.
-The implementation of rewinding reversible operation in C++ took more than 3 weeks, and implementation of similar functionality with SQl took a week.
+The implementation of rewinding reversible operations in C++ took more than 3 weeks whereas implementation of similar functionality with SQL took a week.

 ### SQL extension with one stack of changes ( no shadow tables )
-It turned out that it is impossible to implement with SQL similar stack of changed rows as was implemented in C++ extension.
+It turned out that it is impossible to implement with SQL a similar stack of changed rows as was implemented in C++ extension.

-There is no method to take and save blob of a table's row in a generic form, so it is not possible to have a common table for all changes from different tables.
+There is no method to take and save a blob of a table's row in a generic form, so it is not possible to have a common table for all changes from different tables.

 ### SQL extension without events queue
-When the SQL method of rewinding reversible tables was implemented ( this part is now named `context_rewind` ), there was a noble idea to use it for rewinding both the applications tables and the tables filled directly by hived.
-Relatively simple implementation of the whole extension was possible - hived will have its tables registered in its context and in case of back from a fork, the tables are reminded.
+When the SQL method of rewinding reversible tables was implemented (this part is now named `context_rewind`), there was a noble idea to use it for rewinding both the applications tables and the tables filled directly by hived.
+This would make for a relatively simple implementation of the whole extension - hived would have its tables registered in its context and in case of a fork switch, the block tables would be reverted.
-Unfortunately, during analysis, it was found that this kind of architecture will require to use of locks on hived's tables to solve race condition between the reading hived tables by the applications and modifying them by hived.
-Introducing locking will make hived work dependant on applications quality - how fast they will commit transactions to release locks.
+Unfortunately, during analysis, it was found that this kind of architecture will require the use of locks on hived's tables to solve race condition between reading of hived tables by the applications and modifications to them by hived.
+Introducing locking would make hived's operation dependent on the quality of the applications operating on the data - how fast they will commit transactions to release their locks on the data being written by hived.
 Moreover, the applications become dependant on each other, because one application may block hived and other applications could not get new live blocks.